linode/docs/docs/guides/websites/cms/cpanel/set-up-dns-services-on-cpanel/index.md

 ## Nameserver Records

-To use your own nameservers for example `ns1.example.com`, `ns2.example.com` create those entries at your registrar first.
-The process for adding those can vary based on which registrar you are using.
-If you are unsure how to get these entries set up, you should contact your registrar's support and ask them how to do so.
+To use your own nameservers, for example `ns1.example.com`, `ns2.example.com`, create those entries at your registrar first.
+The process for adding nameservers can vary based on which registrar you are using.
+If you are unsure how to set up these entries, you should contact your registrar's support and ask them how to do so.
 You also need to add A records for your nameservers on your Linode through WHM.
-To do that, you need to log into your WHM as root, then navigate to the **DNS Functions** section, click ** Nameserver Record Report**, click **Edit Zones**.
+To do that, you need to log into your WHM as root, then navigate to the **DNS Functions** section, click **Nameserver Record Report**, click **Edit Zones**.

 Click the domain you used when you set up your nameservers at your registrar and click the **+ A Record** button to add A records for your nameservers.
 Add the name and IP address: